What Are Some Of The Reasons A Real Estate Attorney Is Needed?

 It should be noted that Seth K. Bell is also a Texas licensed real estate sales agent.
 Depending on the transaction, Seth K. Bell may be able to participate in the real estate commission from the sale of the property in lieu of charging legal fees for services.

-For more information on Common Disputes In Real Estate Litigation, a free initial consultation is your next best step.
+For more information on Common Disputes In Real Estate Litigation, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (210) 987-3333 today.